-Start with juggernauts
+Start with the big providers

 import asyncio